Aryansharmagit-glitch/my-portfolio/README.md

+A modern, responsive, and fast personal portfolio website built using React.js.
+Showcases projects, skills, experience, and contact information with a clean UI and smooth user experience.

+🚀 Features

+⚡ Fast & Responsive design for all devices

+🎨 Clean UI/UX built with modern React components

+🧩 Reusable Components for easy updates and scalability

+🌓 Dark/Light Mode (optional — remove if not added)

+📄 Project Showcase with descriptions and links

+📬 Contact Form integrated with email service (if used)

+🔗 Social media links & resume download section

+🛠️ Tech Stack

+React.js

+JavaScript (ES6+)

+CSS / Tailwind / Styled Components (choose your stack)

+React Router for navigation

+Vite / Create React App for bundling (choose one)

+📦 Installation & Setup
+# Clone the repository
+git clone

+# Navigate to project folder
+cd your-portfolio

+# Install dependencies
+npm install

+# Start development server
+npm start

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.